llschall/jtrafficlight/README.md

 _implementation 'io.github.llschall:jtrafficlight:v0.0.3'_

-* Or if you do not use Gradle, you can dowload the jar from the page hereafter, and add it to your classpath.
+* Or if you do not use Gradle, you can download the jar from the page hereafter, and add it to your classpath.

 https://repo.maven.apache.org/maven2/io/github/llschall/jtrafficlight/0.0.3